 Toby works with the Michigan Congressional Delegation on a daily basis in an effort to raise the profile of CMU in Washington, D.C.
 He has accompanied numerous faculty to Washington in an effort to increase federal support for various CMU programs.
 He has also brought several federal officials to the CMU campus in an effort to inform and educate them about CMU’s mission and research efforts.

 Toby joined the CMU team in 2001 and initially worked on state appropriation issues, and federal research funding initiatives for CMU in Washington, D.C.
 Prior to coming to Mt.
 Pleasant, Toby was the Executive Vice President for a Washington, D.C. trade association.
 He also worked at the U.S. Department of Transportation as a special assistant to the Secretary of Transportation, and worked on Capitol Hill for Congressman George Wortly.

-Heather joined the CMU Government Relations staff in the fall of 2010.
-She coordinates Government Relations activities in the Lansing office.
-Heather has a bachelor of fine arts from MSU.
+Angie joined the CMU Government Relations staff in the spring of 2012.
+She coordinates Government Relations activities in the Mount Pleasant office.
+Angie has a bachelor of applied arts from CMU.